-Stories Homes launches its second showroom in Pune | www.lokmattimes.com
+Stories Homes Launches Its Second Showroom In Pune | www.lokmattimes.com

-Pune (Maharashtra) [India], May 5 (/PNN): Stories Homes, one of the most popular and largest lifestyle destinations in India ...
+Pune (Maharashtra) [India], May 5: Stories Homes, one of the most popular and largest lifestyle destinations in India has ...

-Pune (Maharashtra) [India], May 5 (/PNN): Stories Homes, one of the most popular and largest lifestyle destinations in India has unveiled its second showroom in Pune.
+Pune (Maharashtra) [India], May 5: Stories Homes, one of the most popular and largest lifestyle destinations in India has unveiled its second showroom in Pune.
 Centrally located at Phoenix Market City, Vimannagar, the new store promises a true retail experience to transform your living spaces into dream homes.
 The showroom was jointly inaugurated by Ar.
 Ashwin Lovekar, Ar.
-Anjali Lovekar, Partners and principal architects at Lovekar Design Associates in the presence of the managing team of Stories Rajan Narayanan, CEO, Sahir KP, Founder, Abdul Nazeer KP, Managing Director, Firozlal TK, Director, Mohammed Bhasil, Director.
+Anjali Lovekar, Partners and principal architects at Lovekar Design Associates in the presence of the managing team of Stories Mr. Rajan Narayanan, CEO, Mr. Sahir KP, Founder, Mr. Abdul Nazeer KP, Managing Director, Mr. Firozlal TK, Director, Mr. Mohammed Bhasil, Director.

 For 15 years, the brand has been redefining personal spaces, creatively and imaginatively, bringing world-class furniture and home accessories to every standard of living.
 The collection brings a fresh perspective to design to suit the multi-cultural, multi-ethnic, globe-trotting new generation.